 “Round” means a period of play beginning when the first card is removed from the shoe by the Dealer and ending when all the cards are collected by the Dealer and placed in the discard rack.

-“Surrender” means when the player’s and the Dealer’s first card have the same rank and the player elects to forfeit half of his/her original wager.
+“Surrender” means when the player’s and the Dealer’s first card have the same rank and the player elects to forfeit half of his/her Casino War Wager.

 “Tie Wager” means a wager placed by a player prior to any cards being dealt for a round of play, which will win when both the player and the Dealer have been dealt an initial card of the same rank, in accordance with section 5.